Hammer filmography

 This is a list of films made by Hammer Film Productions.

-The list does not include the 13 hour-long ITC Entertainment television episodes, Hammer House of Horror, broadcast in 1980.
+The list does not include the 13 television episodes from Hammer House of Horror, broadcast in 1980, nor the 13 television episodes from Hammer House of Mystery and Suspense, broadcast in 1984.

 Feature films

 These are the known, theatrically released, feature-length films produced or co-produced by Hammer Productions.
 Shorter works and television productions are listed separately.
 When two titles are shown for a single film, the first title is that as released in the U.K., the second in the U.S. During its most productive period of activity (1947−1979), Hammer released 158 films, 50 of which can be regarded as falling within the horror genre.